MStaniaszek1998/WPF_Panic_Simulator_PSO/README.md

 # WPFAppPSOPanicSimulator
 WPF application for simulating scouts, which run away from the bombs. <br>
-The underlying algorithm responsible for behaviour of scouts is Particle Swarm Optimization.
+The underlying algorithm responsible for behaviour of scouts is Particle swarm optimization.
 ![](PsoPanic.gif)